Council staff make welfare calls to shielding residents

 Just under 3,000 people in the county who have received letters from the Welsh Government's Chief Medical Officer advising them to take extra measures to keep themselves safe have been contacted by council staff by telephone.

-Working in partnership with the Powys Association of Voluntary Organisations and the Community Connectors teams, staff who normally work in different roles across the Council have been offering a range of help.
+Working together with the Powys Association of Voluntary Organisations and the Community Connectors teams, staff who normally work in different roles have been offering a range of help.

 People who are unable to leave their home to shop have been offered help with shopping collection and the same assistance has been offered with prescription collections.

 The team have also offered well-being support and links to befriending schemes should people need a friendly voice to chat with.